 My son has sensory processing disorder.
 It means that with all the senses in our crazy world, his brain doesn’t know how to process them.
 He gets overly excited, can run around crazily or just start crying.
 He doesn’t know how to handle it and could not excel in his regular preschool class.
 He is in a special education class.
 This does not define him, it’s just what he needs to help him deal with everyday life.

 So I understand.
 No matter what makes your child a little different, I’m here to tell you it’s okay to mourn.
 Maybe mourn is a bit extreme for you, but have a good cry.
 And you will probably feel much better when you do.
 I used to feel so guilty for thinking that.
 But I realized I don’t need to.
 It wasn’t that I wished for a different child.
-Keegan is amazingly sweet and smart and if he was nuero-typical he might not be.
-I love exactly who Keegan is.
+My son is amazingly sweet and smart and if he was nuero-typical he might not be.
+I love exactly who he is.
 All of him.
 But I felt guilty for feeling sad.
-I felt sad for the things that are pretty much a given to typical kids, that I was no longer sure was going to be possible.
+I felt sad for the things that are pretty much a given to typical kids, that I was no longer sure were going to be possible.
 Of course I was going to push and do everything possible to get him into all the things I was worried about.
 But I also don’t want to try to make him something he’s not.

 You don’t realize all the things you worry about as a parent of a child limited physically or mentally, things that are normal to most children.
 Will they ever be mainstreamed in school?
 Will they be able to walk?
 Sports?
 College?
 Living on their own?
 Life without occupational therapy?
 Boyfriend/girlfriend?
 Kids?
 Marriage?
 Will they even want these things?